Wednesday, 13 November 2024

 I think that the Greens and the Animal Justice Party actually need to take a good hard look at themselves.
 They do need to do a lot of research to see why the government and the Liberals and Nationals will be supporting this motion.
 It is because it is good for the economy, it is good for the environment and it is good for the wellbeing and mental health of people who enjoy recreational shooting.

 David LIMBRICK (South-Eastern Metropolitan) (16:43): I would like to thank Mr Bourman for bringing this motion to the house, which calls on the government to open appropriate tracts of applicable national parks at suitable times to recreational hunters to increase opportunities for Victoria’s burgeoning recreational deer-hunting community.
 I think that there will be many people in the community who are not only very happy to see this motion but also happy to see the government’s support for this motion.
 There have been many people fearful, including within my own party, of the government locking up land and locking up national parks so that various activities cannot be undertaken.
-Indeed I have been to a number of rallies recently – I know Mr Bourman was there also at many of them – where people were not only concerned about hunting deer but also concerned about prospecting, horseriding, collection of firewood and many other activities.
+Indeed I have been to a number of rallies recently – I know Mr Bourman was there also at many of them – where people were not only concerned about hunting deer but also concerned about prospecting, horseriding, the collection of firewood and many other activities.
 What we are actually talking about here is the possibility of opening up more national parks to be available for hunters to enter and shoot and hunt deer.
 I think this is a good thing.

+It is undeniable – everyone knows it – that deer are not a native species and they do cause environmental damage.
+I do not think anyone argues otherwise.
+We do need to get their numbers down, and this is a good way of doing that, and it does not cost any money, really, compared to government programs where they shoot them from the air, which are very expensive.
 Allowing people to go out there with their families or friends actually generates economic activity in this state, as has been outlined by others.
 I got to witness some of this close-up quite recently.
 I went hiking with one of my sons up to the Howqua River near Mansfield in Alpine National Park and the adjacent area.
 It is a very beautiful area, and we were very lucky with beautiful weather.
 We hiked deep into the bush, and the first night there were not many other people around.
 On the second night a young man with a group turned up, and he had a rifle, and he was hiking to go and try and find some deer.
 He informed me that he did not find any, unfortunately.
 He was a bit disappointed about that, but he still had a good time anyway.
 Even though I am not a hunter myself, I can confirm that his presence did not alarm me or cause me any trouble whatsoever with his activities.
 Hiking and camping were totally compatible with him going in there and hunting.
 It is a very, very big forest there, an enormous forest.

 I would also say that I would like to see more of this from the government, because there are many Victorians that see this as an important cultural activity.
 Many people have been doing it for generations.
 We need to remember that there are many different cultural activities in Victoria, and one of those is hunting.
 People like going out there and collecting food for their families.
 Indeed recently I was able to try some deer salami which someone made.
 It had wine in it, and it was very delicious.
 Many people enjoy eating venison with their families.
 It also can save money.
 If you have got a big freezer and you use the full carcass, that is a lot of food that can feed a family for a significant period of time.
 So many people can save money doing that, as well as having delicious wild food, and it is a great way of getting in touch with nature in our state.